tskit-dev/msprime/docs/api.rst

 in coalescent time units is :math:`\rho = 4 N_e r L`.
-Although breakpoints do not necessarily occur at integer locations, the underlying recombination model is finite, and the behaviour of a small number of loci can be modelled using the :class:`RecombinationMap` class.
+Although breakpoints do not necessarily occur at integer locations, the underlying recombination model is finite, and the behaviour of a small number of loci can be modelled using the :class:`.RecombinationMap` class.
 However, this is considered an advanced feature and the majority of cases should be well served with the default recombination model and number of loci.